-If you find yourself needing help understanding customer relationship management (CRM) software, you're not alone.
-CRM software is an invaluable tool that helps small businesses acquire and retain customers.
-But if you're not familiar with the software, or CRM in general, it can also be one of the most difficult tools to use.
+If you find yourself needing help understanding customer relationship management (CRM) software, you’re not alone.
+CRM software is an invaluable tool that helps benefit small businesses acquire and retain customers.
+But if you’re unfamiliar with the software, or CRM in general, it can also be one of the most difficult tools.

 The first step to getting the hang of CRM software is understanding the jargon.
 Here are some of the most common buzzwords used in CRM software.

 360-degree customer view

 This comprehensive view of the customer includes all contact points, communication, marketing campaigns, opportunities, incidents, acquisition history and all other aspects of the customer relationship.

 This is an individual or group record for each customer, company, organization and other contacts.
 In some cases, the term “account” will replace the name of the company in correspondences.

 This is a history of phone calls, emails, meetings and other tasks taken on a lead, contact or account.
 The software can log it automatically or manually by your sales representatives.

 This is data that gives your business deeper insights to help you make faster and more informed decisions.
 Customer analytics include trends and behavioral data to help you acquire and retain profitable customers, while sales analytics comprises pipeline, win-loss, financial and other analyses of sales data.
 Analytics can also be used for segmentation, marketing campaigns, plans for future products and much more.

 Editor’s note: Need CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 An application program interface (API) contains instructions, technical specifications and other information developers need to customize software or integrate it into their own solutions.